Effective drug delivery depends on delivering drugs to the sites in the cell where they are therapeutically active – and nanoparticles are

-In particular, we will focus on understanding how nanoparticles and their cargo are internalised, trafficked in the endosomes and trafficked from the endosome into the cytoplasm (i.e. endosomal escape).
-These fundamental interactions are poorly understood and by understanding these interactions we aim to engineer the next generation of nanoparticles that can respond intelligently to the cellular environment.
+In particular, we are focusing on understanding how nanoparticles and their cargo are internalised, trafficked in the endosomes and trafficked from the endosome into the cytoplasm (i.e. endosomal escape).
+These fundamental interactions are poorly understood and by understanding these interactions, we aim to engineer the next generation of nanoparticles that can respond intelligently to the cellular environment.